Select the right marketplace software in less time with a free B2B marketplace RFP templateDownload Now

 Understanding the Next Wave of eCommerce: Guide to Enterprise Marketplaces

-This guide was created by Oro Inc. and Novalnet to help you recognize the power of a marketplace to transform your business model and determine if operating a marketplace is right for your company.Learn more
+This guide was created by Oro Inc. and Novalnet to help you recognize the power of a marketplace site or app to transform your business model and determine if operating a marketplace is right for your company.Learn more

 Marketplaces are becoming the go-to channel for operators, vendors, and buyers.
 Learn about how Oro’s native B2B marketplace capabilities set it apart in the booming B2B marketplace software space.Learn more